Water Quality FAQs

 In May 2020, Water UK published guidance to building owners, landlords and managers on recovering buildings and networks after prolonged inactivity during Covid-19 to avoid risks of adverse water quality and potential risks to health – including legionella bacteria.

-Hosepipe Safety
+Hosepipe safety

 How can I prevent illness caused by backflow from hosepipes?